5 MIN READ

 These Grocery Stores Will Give You a Free Thanksgiving Turkey

-Now that November’s in full swing, one thing is on everyone’s mind.
+Now that November is in full swing, one thing is on everyone’s mind.

-But while the turkey might be the time-honored centerpiece of most Thanksgiving Day meals (though not all!), it sure ain’t cheap.
+But while turkey might be the time-honored centerpiece of most Thanksgiving Day meals, it sure ain’t cheap.

-Unless your bird’s pretty small (and you’re willing to forgo leftovers), you’ll still likely pay $20 or more.
+Unless your bird’s pretty small (and you’re willing to forgo leftovers), you’re still likely pay $20 or more.

 And that’s just one element of your Thanksgiving dinner.

 How to Get a Free Turkey This Year

 To help offset this major holiday cost — and to bring more hungry holiday shoppers into their stores — many grocery chains run specials that allow you to get a free turkey (or other holiday centerpiece) through their rewards programs.

 It’s not worth it to buy $100 of random items just to score a bird you could get for $20.
 But if you’re going to spend that money anyway, why not get the turkey on the house?